Tristan Boyer: 2025: Major and Masters debuts and first wins

 Boyer made his Grand Slam tournament debut at the Australian Open after qualifying into the main draw.
 He defeated Federico Coria in five sets in the first round, before losing his next match to eighth seed Alex de Minaur.

-Boyer qualified at the 2025 Indian Wells Open making his Masters 1000 main draw debut and defeated world 64th ranked Aleksandar Vukic in the first round to record his first ATP 1000 Masters win.
+Boyer qualified at the 2025 Indian Wells Open making his Masters 1000 main draw debut and defeated Aleksandar Vukic in the first round to record his first ATP 1000 Masters win.

-At the 2025 National Bank Open he reached the second round after qualifying for the main draw, defeating the worlds 60th ranked player Aleksandar Kovacevic, but lost to 17th Jakub Menšík 4-6,4-6.

-At the 2025 Cincinnati Open Boyer again reached the main draw second round of a third ATP 1000 in 2025 after beating fellow American, Brandon Holt in straight sets 6-3, 7-6 before losing in 3 sets to the worlds 20h ranked player Jiri Lehecka 6-3, 1-6, 4-6.
+At the 2025 National Bank Open he reached the second round after qualifying for the main draw, defeating Aleksandar Kovacevic, but lost to 12th seed Jakub Menšík.
+At the 2025 Cincinnati Open Boyer again reached the main draw second round of a third ATP 1000 in his career and for the season after beating fellow American, Brandon Holt in straight sets before losing in three sets to Jiří Lehečka.

-After receiving a main draw wild card to the 2025 US Open, Boyer defeated former 46th ranked James Duckworth in the first round before losing to 15th ranked Andrey Rublev in four sets 3-6,3-6,7-5,6-7 reaching his second main draw Grand Slam second round appearance in 2025.
+After receiving a main draw wildcard to the 2025 US Open, Boyer defeated James Duckworth in the first round before losing to 15th seed Andrey Rublev in four sets, reaching his second main draw Grand Slam second round appearance for the season.